HL7/cql/input/pages/04-logicalspecification.md

 If the input string is not formatted correctly, or cannot be interpreted as a valid Quantity value, the result is false.

-For Integer, Decimal, and Ratio values, the operator simply returns true.
+For Integer, Long, Decimal, and Ratio values, the operator simply returns true.

 If the argument is null, the result is null.